LODSContent/DPCP-040-mgrtdvopsghdepth/Lab01/Lab1.md

     ![A computer screen with text AI-generated content may be incorrect.](https://raw.githubusercontent.com/technofocus-pte/mgrtdvopsghdepth/refs/heads/Cloud-slice/Lab01/media/image56.png)

-14. Run below command to push the repo to DevOps . if it prompts to sign in ,sign in with your DevOps account.
+14. Run below command to push the repo to DevOps. if it prompts to sign in, sign in with your DevOps account.

     +++git push -u origin --all+++